nisl-hyu/FlyVisNet/README.md

 https://github.com/bitcraze/aideck-gap8-examples <br/>
 https://github.com/bitcraze/crazyflie-firmware
 - Substitute the folder *classification* in `aideck-gap8-examples/examples/ai/` by the provided by us in `deployment/classification`
+- Make a folder with name `samples` inside the folder `classification`.
+- From the generated test dataset .mat file, save the frames as .jpg and put them in the `samples` folder.
+You need to share a folder from your PC to the VM to pass those frames.
+- Put the generated
 - Substitute the folder *app_hello_world* in `crazyflie-firmware/examples/` by the provided by us in `deployment/app_hello_world`

 - Build and flash on *ai-deck* GAP8.
 In folder `aideck-gap8-examples`: